-If either a port or starboard replacement aileron is fitted, the trimming tab on the port aileron must be adjusted after the test flight for the new components, in accordance with the instructions given in Sect.3, Chap.4 and ► the Maintenance Form to record the new setting.
+If either a port or starboard replacement aileron is fitted, the trimming tab on the port aileron must be adjusted after the test flight for the new components, in accordance with the instructions given in Sect.
+3, Chap.
+4 and the aircraft Servicing Form amended to record the new setting.